What is antiphospholipid syndrome?

 - Complete blood cell count (thrombocytopenia, Coombs-positive haemolytic anaemia)

-The main aim of treatment is to prevent the clinical manifestations of APS.
+The main aim of treatment is to prevent the clinical manifestations of antiphospholipid syndrome.
 Risk factors for thrombosis should be identified and removed or corrected, for example, smoking, oral contraceptives, high blood pressure or elevated blood fats.
 Antiplatelet drugs such as low dose aspirin may be useful.

-There is no specific treatment for APS.
+There is no specific treatment for antiphospholipid syndrome.
 Signs and symptoms are treated as they occur.
 For example, a thrombosis or embolism is treated with the anticoagulants heparin and warfarin.